 This is the third post in a series about problems that fascinate me, that I think are important and interesting.
 The series draws on important work from the fields of safety critical systems and from the study of complexity, specifically complex socio-technical systems.
-This will be the theme of my keynote at EuroSTAR in The Hague (November 12th-15th 2018).
+This was the theme of my keynote at EuroSTAR in The Hague (November 12th-15th 2018).

 The first post was a reflection, based on personal experience, on the corporate preference for building bureaucracy rather than dealing with complex reality, “The dragons of the unknown; part 1 – corporate bureaucracies”.
 The second post was about the nature of complex systems, “part 2 – crucial features of complex systems”.
 This one follows on from part 2, which talked about the impossibility of knowing exactly how complex socio-technical systems will behave with the result that it is impossible to specify them precisely.

 When we audited a live system the specifications of the requirements and design didn’t matter – they really didn’t.
 This was because;

 - specs were a partial and flawed picture of what was required at the time that the system was built,

 - they were not necessarily relevant to the business risks and problems facing the company at the time of the audit,

 - the system’s compliance, or failure to comply, with the specs told us nothing useful about what the system was doing or should be doing (we genuinely didn’t care about “compliance”),

 - we never thought it was credible that the specs would have been updated to reflect subsequent changes,